 |2.||Finding Remainder using Long Division?|

 |3.||How to Represent Remainder?|

 |5.||FAQs on Remainder|

 What is Remainder in Division?

 The remainder, as its name suggests, is something that "remains" after completing a task.
-In maths, the number 17 cannot be exactly divided by the number 3.
+In math, the number 17 cannot be exactly divided by the number 3.
 After division, the number 2 is left aside as a reminder.
 As an example, let us assume that you have 15 cookies that you want to share with 3 of your friends, Mary, David, and Jake.
 You want to share the cookies equally among your friends and yourself.
-You will begin distributing them in the following way.
+You will be distributing them in the following way.

 Here, you can see that there are 3 cookies "remaining" after the distribution.
 These 3 cookies cannot be further shared equally among the 4 of you.
 Hence, 3 is called the "remainder".
 Also, on observation, the remaining 3 cookies are less in number than the 4 people, with whom the cookies have been shared.
 We can understand that the remainder is always lesser than the divisor.

 Remainder is a part of a division.
 It is a left-over digit we get while performing division.
 When there is an incomplete division after certain steps we get remainder as a result.
 It is left over when a few things are divided into groups with an equal number of things.
 Let's recall the scenario we discussed earlier 15 cookies being shared equally among 4 children.
 In other words, 15 cookies had to be divided into 4 equal groups.
 We were left with 3 cookies and hence, 3 were the remainder.